19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Combat/Ranged Attack.md

 On a successful [Check](../Core%20Procedures/Check.md):

->Deal damage equal to the [Weapon's](../../Items%20and%20Gear/Weapons/Weapons.md) damage die and add [Half](../Core%20Procedures/Half.md) your [Dexterity](../../Player%20Characters/The%20Ability%20Scores/Dexterity.md).
+>The attack deals damage equal to the [Weapon's](../../Items%20and%20Gear/Weapons/Weapons.md) damage die plus [Half](../Core%20Procedures/Half.md) your [Dexterity](../../Player%20Characters/The%20Ability%20Scores/Dexterity.md).

 On a failed [Check](../Core%20Procedures/Check.md):